SolraBizna/slugger-stuff/README.md

 - `rsh`: The remote shell to use, if not `ssh`. `rsync` will only work if the shell is fairly `ssh`-/`rsh`-like.

 Once the configuration is in place, all you have to do is run `slugger-client.sh`.
 If you want scheduled backups, see `crontab`.

+If you want to send additional options without adding them to `extras` (e.g. you [just finished cleaning up after an aborted in-place encryption of your backup drive](https://github.com/SolraBizna/enthunter) and you want to temporarily enable `-c`), pass them to `slugger-client.sh` as arguments.
+They will be placed after `extras`, but before the list of files.

+(Normally, when you run `slugger-client.sh` from a terminal, it will add `--human-readable --progress` to the options.
+It will not do so on its own if you pass additional command line options.
+If you want to specify additional options *and* get progress reports, you can add those options yourself.)